Back to Best Solar Software

 Best for: Researchers and engineers wanting NREL-validated simulation without licensing cost.

 SAM is NREL’s free open-source simulation tool covering yield, financial modeling (cash flow, NPV, IRR), and multiple system types including PV, CSP, and battery.
-Interface is dated and there’s no layout canvas or proposal generation, but the underlying engine is rigorous.
+The underlying engine is rigorous and widely cited in academic literature.

 Step 1 — Filter by project capacity:

 • Projects above 15 MW?
-Eliminate HelioScope (size cap), add PVsyst, SurgePV, PVCase to shortlist
+Eliminate HelioScope (size cap).
+Add PVsyst, SurgePV, PVCase, or RatedPower to your shortlist.

 • BESS-heavy commercial work?
-Eliminate HelioScope (no native BESS), add SurgePV (or HelioScope + Energy Toolbase stack)
+Eliminate HelioScope (no native BESS).
+SurgePV is the strongest all-in-one with native storage modeling.

 Step 2 — Filter by workflow integration needs:

-• Need integrated proposals + financial modeling?
-Shortlist: SurgePV, Aurora, OpenSolar
+• Need integrated proposals + financial modeling in one platform?
+Shortlist SurgePV, Aurora Solar, or OpenSolar.

-• Pure simulation for validation?
-PVsyst or SAM
+• Pure simulation for lender validation?
+PVsyst or SAM.

 Step 3 — Filter by budget:

 • Free required?
-OpenSolar (residential) or SAM (research)
+OpenSolar (residential) or SAM (research/validation).

 Frequently Asked Questions